 Discipline is helping your child learn how to behave – as well as how not to behave.
 It works best when you have a warm and loving relationship with your child.

-Discipline doesn’t always – or even often – mean punishment.
+Discipline doesn’t mean punishment.
 In fact, discipline and discipline strategies are positive.
 They’re built on talking and listening, and they guide children towards:

 - knowing what behaviour is appropriate, whether it’s at home, a friend’s house, child care, preschool or school

-- managing their own behaviour and developing important skills like the ability to get along well with others, now and as they get older
+- managing their own behaviour and developing important skills like the ability to get along well with others

 - learning to understand, manage and express their feelings.